 Making Sustainable Business a Practice

-42 was the first East Bay business to join City Car Share, signing up all its employees, and it donates used computer parts to local schools and non profits, among other environmentally conscious practices.
+42 was the first East Bay small business to join City Car Share, signing up all its employees, and it donates used computer parts to local schools and non profits, among other environmentally conscious practices.
 As the Small Business Association (SBA) points out, “You can’t manage what you can’t measure,” so 42 now uses TerraPass, which helps businesses offset their carbon footprint by purchasing renewable energy credits (REC) or BEF Water Restoration Certificates.
 Renewable energy credits are created for every megawatt-hour of renewable electricity—wind, solar, biomass, geothermal or other—generated and delivered to the power grid, and by purchasing the credits, a business supports the renewable electricity created and the environmental benefits that accrue from not creating that energy through fossil fuels.

 Water Restoration Certificates are a program created by Bonneville Environmental Foundation and TerraPass in which water users are provided with “an economic incentive to devise new water management solutions that restore water to critically-dewatered ecosystems.”
 Each certificate is equivalent to 1,000 gallons of water restored on the behalf of the purchaser and helps restore critical freshwater ecosystems.
 The program is reviewed by the National Fish and Wildlife Foundation to maintain quality and optimum benefit.